 Municipal Domain Name Guidance

-Many Massachusetts cities and towns have contacted the Massachusetts Office on Information Technology (MassIT) for guidance on registering domain names for use as the municipality's website address and/or for email addresses.
+Many Massachusetts cities and towns have contacted the Massachusetts Executive office of Technology Services and Security (EOTSS) for guidance on registering domain names for use as the municipality's website address and/or for email addresses.
 As you are likely aware, the purpose of a domain name is to provide an easily remembered word address instead of a numerical address for an Internet resource, such as a website or email account.
 We hope this information will help municipalities make sound decisions about acquiring and using domain names.

 Table of Contents